College rowing in the United States: Atlantic Coast Conference

-The Atlantic Coast Conference first held a rowing championship in 2000 with Clemson, Duke, North Carolina, and Virginia participating.
+The Atlantic Coast Conference (ACC) first held a rowing championship in 2000 with Clemson, Duke, North Carolina, and Virginia participating.
 The 2005 conference realignment cycle brought two rowing schools into the ACC, with Miami and Boston College respectively joining for the 2005 and 2006 seasons.
 Further realignment in the early 2010s brought three more rowing schools into the conference.
 Notre Dame and Syracuse joined the ACC in 2013, with Louisville joining the following year.
+California, SMU, and Stanford joined in 2024.

 Atlantic 10 Conference

-The Atlantic 10 Conference (A10) first held a rowing championship in 1996 with 10 schools participating.
+The Atlantic 10 Conference (A-10) first held a rowing championship in 1996 with 10 schools participating.
 Today, nine schools participate.